upsidedownlabs/BioAmp-EXG-Pill/docs/eog_filter.md

-This page will contain description of EOG filter.
+This page will describe EOG Filter.